Paymo Logo

 Increased transparency and objective data can help you gain the trust of your employees.
 They will no longer question whether the others are working as much as them or if managers pay them less than they deserve.

-One of the most important advantages of timesheets and the reason for their widespread use is the fact that they allow all workers to work equal hours.
+One of the most important advantages of timesheets and the reason for their widespread use is the fact that they allow all employees to know how much they are working.

-For typical 8-hour schedules, it’ll be mandatory for all employees to add daily hours that match that threshold.
-Ideally, everybody’s going to work for the exact same period of time as the other team members.
+For typical 8-hour schedules, all employees must add daily hours that match that threshold.

-Companies can benefit because managers will get an overlook at where their money is going and how they divide spendings.
-As a result, they can lower costs or stop investing money in areas where it doesn’t make economic sense and redirect those funds for more profitable activities.
+Companies can benefit because managers will get an overview of where their money is going.
+As a result, they can lower costs or stop investing money in areas that don’t make financial sense and redirect those funds to more profitable activities.

 Digital versus paper timesheets

-Compared to paper timesheets, you’re less likely to lose data with cloud-based online tools.
+You’re less likely to lose data with cloud-based online tools than with paper timesheets.
 Covering yourself with all the papers?
 Most of these store your data securely on servers or in the cloud for many years to come and can even make searching through all the clutter easier.

-Believe it or not, some companies are still using paper-based timesheets.
-This is because physical timesheets have their advantages like saving costs and keeping the entire process simple.
+Believe it or not, some companies are still using paper-based timesheets, like this PDF file.
+This is because physical timesheets have advantages like saving costs and keeping the entire process simple.

-However, the downsides are the employees are likely to lose these timesheets and thus end up with no evidence of their work to show to their supervisors.
-Also, it’s much harder to search through archived timesheets than through software.
-The latter sorts all documents according to your preferences so you’ll identify what you need faster.
+However, the downside is the employees are likely to lose these timesheets and thus end up with no evidence of their work to show to their supervisors.
+Also, searching through archived timesheets is much harder than through software.
+The latter sorts all documents according to your preferences, so you’ll identify what you need faster.

 Pairing electronic timesheets with advanced project management or invoicing tools can ease the managers’ work.
 To better understand when you should invoice and the benefits of invoicing, read our invoicing 101 guide.